 Design requires a hybrid set of skills.
-Working in various office cultures, sizes, and practice areas over the years has exposed me to many different ways of thinking.
+Working in various office cultures, sizes, processes, and practice areas over the years has exposed me to many different ways of thinking.
 The people I admire the most are those who can cycle through various mindsets to solve problems, no matter the craft or industry.
-I follow this type of thinking and always strive to keep an open mind when faced with new challenges.
+I follow this type of thinking and always strive to keep an open mind, mixed with a scrappy approach, when faced with new challenges.

 I love to live in the space between research and design.
 Observational research has the ability to uncover invisible problems, build empathy, and provide actionable insights.
 As a designer I use these insights to generate new ideas and challenge my own assumptions.

 I spend a lot of time thinking about how ideas are born.
 For me, ideas come from a shuffled mix of mindsets and data points.
-These include: Calling on past experiences, synthesizing collected data, zooming in / out of problem areas, cycling through mindsets, considering future forecast, constraints, adjacent thinking, and tipping the scale on user needs vs. business goals.
-Once an idea is sparked I will quickly externalize it using different methods such as sketching or Post-it notes.
+These include: calling on past experiences, synthesizing collected data, zooming in / out of problem areas, cycling through mindsets, constraints, considering future forecast, adjacent thinking, and tipping the scale on user needs vs. business goals.
+Once an idea sparks I externalize it using different methods such as sketching or Post-it notes.

 I have found that the best way to communicate ideas is through hand sketching.
-Putting ideas on paper helps quickly externalize complex thoughts, build consensus, and break down language barriers.
-Sketching is by far my most useful tool.
+Putting ideas on paper helps externalize complex thoughts, build consensus, and break down language barriers.
+Sketching is by far my most useful and effective tool.

 The phrase "form follows function" has always stuck with me.
 Even during the conceptual phase of a project I will begin to look for patterns that could inform a usable framework.
-The goal is to use separate parts, that could function as a system, to build bigger and better things with efficiency.
+I often aim to establish sub components, with intent on growing a larger system, so the team can build bigger and better things with efficiency.

 Video games are the best!
-They are the perfect blend of innovation, artistic expression, music, design, programming, interaction, learning, and storytelling.
+They are the perfect blend of innovation, artistic expression, interaction, music, design, branding, programming, systems thinking, learning, and storytelling.
 I find a lot of inspiration in video game development.